NSprogram3/NSprogram3/README.md

 - 👋 Hi, I’m @NSprogram3
-- 👀 I’m interested in SQL
+- 👀 I’m interested in SQL & ML
-- 🌱 I’m currently learning data science analysis
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...